-Partway through the movie, Jen turned her head on the rubbery lap and looked up at Drone M’s face, happy to see that they were blankly staring forward at the screen.
+Partway through the movie, Jen turned her head on the rubbery lap and looked up at Drone M’s face, happy to see that they were still blankly staring forward at the screen.
 She slid her hand upward over their breasts and to the collar, running her finger along its circumference.
+She murmured a few words of verdant magics.
 With a click the collar popped open, green light burning along Mae’s body.
 The latex disappeared like flashpaper touched to a flame, the slick surface beneath Jen’s head suddenly replaced with warm flesh.
 Mae’s eyes rolled down from the back of their head as they shook it from side to side.

 “Holy hell Jen…” they started, blinking and straining their eyes back into focus.

 Mae smiled down at her head as they cradled it in their lap, “Really fucking good.
 I’ll admit it was slightly terrifying to feel all my memories disappear like that, but you know… terrifying in a really hot way.”